DEFCAD

 DEFCAD, Inc. is an American startup that has created a search engine and web portal for designers and hobbyists to find and develop 3D printable and other CAD models online.

 History

 Founding

-When Makerbot Industries removed firearms-related 3D Printable files at the public repository Thingiverse in December 2012, open source software entrepreneurs launched DEFCAD as a companion site to publicly host the removed files.
+When Makerbot Industries removed firearms-related 3D Printable files at the public repository Thingiverse in December 2012, open-source software entrepreneurs Cody Wilson and Ashley Tyson launched DEFCAD as a companion site to publicly host the removed files.

-Public and community submissions to DEFCAD rose quickly, and in March 2013, at the SXSW Interactive festival, DEFCAD was announced as a repurposed and expanded site that would serve as a 3D search engine and development hub.
+Public and community submissions to DEFCAD rose quickly, and by March 2013, at the SXSW Interactive festival, DEFCAD announced a repurposed and expanded site that would serve as a 3D search engine and development publication platform.

 DEFCAD has been called "The Pirate Bay of 3D Printing" and "the anti-Makerbot".

 Community

 DEFCAD began as a repository where users could upload and download CAD models, but quickly became a community with the addition of an IRC channel and public forums.
 The site has had over 2,500 community users and offered access to over 100,000 models in its history.